-Ms. Feminear’s engagements in the 2018-19 season included a return to Grand Théâtre de Genève in the 2018-19 season as Micaëla in Carmen and concerts with Maryland Lyric Opera where she appeared as Donna Elvira and Susanna.
-Engagements for the 2017-18 season included Zerlina in Don Giovanni at the Grand Théâtre de Genève, Ginevra in a workshop of Handel’s Ariodante at the Opera Omaha One Festival, the soprano soloist in Mariana Sadovska’s The Wreck at the Opera Omaha One Festival, and Amore in Cavalli’s Il Giasone at the Château de Versailles.
+Ms. Feminear’s engagements in the 2018-19 season included a return to Grand Théâtre de Genève as Micaëla in Carmen and concerts with Maryland Lyric Opera as Donna Elvira and Susanna.
+Performances of 2017-18 season included Don Giovanni at the Grand Théâtre de Genève where she sang Zerlina, Ginevra in a workshop of Handel’s Ariodante at the Opera Omaha One Festival, the soprano soloist in Mariana Sadovska’s The Wreck at the Opera Omaha One Festival, and Amore in Cavalli’s Il Giasone at the Château de Versailles.

-As a member of the Troupe des Jeunes Solistes at the Grand Théâtre de Genève, she performed a number of roles which have included Musetta in La Bohème, Amore in Il Giasone, Mimì in the Scènes de la vie de Bohème, Nanetta in Verdi’s Falstaff, and Helena in Britten’s A Midsummer Night’s Dream.
+As a member of the Troupe des Jeunes Solistes at the Grand Théâtre de Genève, she performed a number of roles which have included Musetta in La Bohème, Amore in Il Giasone, Mimì in the Scènes de la vie de Bohème, Nannetta in Verdi’s Falstaff, and Helena in Britten’s A Midsummer Night’s Dream.
 Ms. Feminear’s other opera credits include the title role in Handel’s Semele at Opera Omaha and Seattle Opera, Pamina in Die Zauberflöte with Pacific MusicWorks, Proserpine in Charpentier’s La Descente d’Orphee aux Enfers with Gotham Chamber Opera, and Polissena in Handel’s Radamisto at Juilliard.